openhwgroup/cva6/docs/03_cva6_design/MMU.rst

    <span style="font-size:18px; font-weight:bold;">Tag Comparison</span>

 Shared TLB lookup for a hit occurs under the same conditions as described for the TLB modules used as ITLB and DTLB.
 However, there are some distinctions.
 In both the ITLB and DTLB, the virtual address requiring translation is compared against all TLB entries.
 In contrast, the shared TLB only compares the tag and content of the set indicated by the provided virtual page number.
-The index of the set is extracted from VPN0 of the requested virtual address.
+The index of the set is extracted from the VPN of the requested virtual address.
 Given that the shared TLB is 2-way associative, each set contains two entries.
 Consequently, both of these entries are compared.
 Below figure illustrates how the set is opted for the lookup.

 .. figure:: _static/shared_tlb_set.png
    :name: **Figure 16:** Set opted for lookup in shared TLB